I’m no mathematician, but this is an equation I’m pretty confident in: marketing = strategy + creative.

 But too many marketers pick one camp and discount the other.

 How many brainstorming sessions are packed with wonderful, innovative ideas that have no goal or specific audience in mind?

-How many marketing executives get so wrapped up in their analyses, plans, and budgets that they forget to check their gut and nurture big, breakthrough concepts?
+Meanwhile, how many marketing executives get so wrapped up in their analyses, plans, and budgets that they forget to check their gut and nurture big, breakthrough concepts?

-A year later (yes, it takes a long time to get where you’re going when you don’t have clear direction), we have a website that’s, well, just okay.
+A year later (yes, it takes a long time to get where you’re going when you don’t have clear direction), we have a website that’s—well, just okay.
 It’s hard to admit after all we’ve invested, but it lacks the punch we dreamt of at the outset.
-(Hint: Strategy + Creative [also] = Punch.)